Security Studies at KSU

 Kristin Mulready-Stone (assistant professor of history) received university recognition (1-26-15) for her publication of her first book, "Mobilizing Shanghai Youth: CCP Internationalism, GMD Nationalism, and Japanese Collaboration."

-Philip Hensel, master's student in security studies, received a new membership to Phi Kappa Phi the nation's oldest and most prestigious academic honor society.
+Philip Hensel, received a new membership to Phi Kappa Phi the nation's oldest and most prestigious academic honor society.

 Emizet Kisangani (professor of political science) received university recognition (12-11-14) for his invitation by the United Nations Economic Commission for Africa to attend a two-day workshop on his co-authored report "Conflict in the Great Lakes Region and Its Impact on Development."